mousepawmedia/devdocs/network/source/guides/building.rst

         src/classC.cpp
     )

-..
-NOTE:: Please be sure to list files in alphabetical order, in two groups:
+..  note:: Please be sure to list files in alphabetical order, in two groups:
     header files and source files.
 Keep this section clean!

 Switching Dependency Locations